 The High School Forensics team offers an opportunity for students to demonstrate and hone their public speaking skills.
 Students compete in a category of their choice, including: humorous or serious play acting (either solo or with a group), informative or persuasive speeches, extemporaneous speaking, group interpretation, poetry, prose, and more.
 All levels of experience are welcome!
 Students generally compete at 3-4 competitions in addition to Subdistricts.
 With qualifying scores, students can advance to District and State competitions.

-Contact Mr. Schwoerer: Email
+Contact Ms. Huelsman: Email

-HS Advisor: Mr. Muenchow
+HS Advisor: Neil Fulton

-Contact Mr. Muenchow: Email
+Contact Mr. Fulton: Email

 Future Business Leaders of America (FBLA) - HS